-1 Connect the low voltage output connector from the power supply unit to the power socket on the rear panel of the Wizard IP.
+- 1 Connect the low voltage output lead from the power supply unit to either power socket on the rear panel of the Wizard IP Plus. - 2 If required, connect the low voltage output lead from a second suitable power supply to the other power socket on the rear panel of the Wizard IP Plus.

-- 2 Connect the IEC connector of the supplied country-specific power lead to the socket of the power supply. - 3 Connect the power lead to a nearby main supply socket.
+- 3 Connect the IEC connector of the supplied country-specific power lead to the socket of the power supply.
+Repeat for the second power supply, if used. - 4 Connect the power lead(s) to a nearby main supply socket.